siddharthsky/google-gemini-custom-prompts-webapp-LLM-p/README.md

 - Four customizable prompts for tailored interactions with language model.
 - Custom prompts saved in client cookies, enabling import and export of custom prompts.
 - Easy deployment on any static web page server like GitHub Pages.
+- 100% HTML-based, ensuring compatibility and simplicity for static web page servers.

 ## Getting Started 🚀